How to get started in self-publishing: easy beginner steps

 But this night things changed.

 During one of the transitions in the show, I caught my own reflection on the screen.
-It was just a second, but it was enough for me to get a glimpse into the eyes of person who looked like a zombie right before the show switched back to a scene with vibrant colors and happy days.
+It was just for a second, but that second showed me the reality.
+It was like a mirror reflecting my own despair.
+I stared right into the eyes of a zombie, but it was quickly over as the show switched back to a scene with vibrant colors and happy days.

-After a few rounds in the snacks, I had to pause the episode because my mind was all over the place.
+After a few rounds of snacking, I had to pause the episode.
+My mind raged with thoughts.

 “Jack, you gotta find something.
 There must be something better than this.”

-I leaned back in my chair rubbing my head.
+I leaned back in my chair, the veins pulsing along the side of my head.

-It was like a damn circus inside.
+It was like a damn circus in there.
 It felt like I had a monkey slamming cymbals.

 Cymbals, what a crazy word.
 For those of you who like me, who have absolutely no idea what cymbals are, here’s a realistic representation of what went on inside my mind: